mattvv/passport-http-token/README.md

-# Passport-HTTP-Bearer
+# Passport-HTTP-Token

-HTTP Bearer authentication strategy for [Passport](https://github.com/jaredhanson/passport).
+HTTP Token authentication strategy for [Passport](https://github.com/jaredhanson/passport).

 This module lets you authenticate HTTP requests using bearer tokens in your Node.js applications.
 Bearer tokens are typically used protect API endpoints,